FastMoq

 Breaking behavior to account for

-Two release-facing behavior changes deserve special attention:
+Three release-facing behavior changes deserve special attention:

 • strict-mode semantics are now more explicit and less overloaded than they were in 3.0.0